Emergent non-trivial lattices for topological insulators: Dynamical Lieb lattice

-We distinguish the following phases: i) checkerboard structure with period one (\textit{CH1}-the red region, shown in Fig.\ref{fig1}b), ii) mixed phase characterized by absence of any periodic structure (the yellow region) and iii) the phase-separated state (black) characterized by the clustering of the composites to one region of the lattice.
-One should keep in mind that the total Hamiltonian $H$ has similar features to the celebrated Falicov-Kimball (FK) model, where one can get a zoo of discontinuous structural phase transitions for different filling fractions \cite{Free}.
-However, in present model, the important distinction is that the standard FK models do not possess the correlated multi-orbital tunneling processes as described in this paper.
+i) checkerboard structure with period one (\textit{CH1}; Fig.\ref{fig1}b)) ii) mixed phase characterized by the absence of any periodic structure and iii) the phase-separated state characterized by the clustering of the composites to one region of the lattice.
 The mixed phase occurs in the region where the energy cost to occupy the $p$-orbital is small compared to other tunneling processes.
 Thus it is possible that the mixed phases contain self-generated disorder due to the composite density dependence on the tunneling processes.
-We have checked the existence of the mixed phases and obtained phase-boundaries also for lattice sizes of $12 \times 12$ and $16 \times 16$ and the phase boundaries remain qualitatively unchanged.
-The \textit{CH1} region is the most interesting one with respect to generation of non-trivial topological lattices.
-The presence of \textit{CH1} region can be qualitatively predicted for $\Delta\ll 0$ .
-It can be easiliy showed that the \textit{CH1} structure has the lowest energy provided $2J^2_{01}/|\Delta| > |J_{1}+2J_{11}|/\pi$.
-Due to the directional nature of the inter-orbital tunneling $J_{01}$ in the Hamiltonian \eqref{sptun} and the absence of any on-site orbital mixing term in \eqref{interac}, the motion of the excess fermions can be divided into two sub-lattices shown by blue and red colour in Fig.\ref{fig1}(c).
-Each of the red and blue sub-lattices has the structure of an exotic Lieb lattice.
-In Fig.\ref{fig1}(c) we also show the basis sites for the blue Lieb lattices denoted by $\mathbf{A}, \mathbf{B}$ and $\mathbf{C}$ ($\mathbf{A'}, \mathbf{B}$ and $\mathbf{C}$ for the red Lieb lattice ).
-We denote the excess $\downarrow$-fermions moving in the blue sub-lattice by ${\Phi_1}=[\hat{s}_A, \hat{p}_{\rm y B}, \hat{p}_{\rm x C} ]$ and the corresponding operators in the red sub-lattice by $\Phi_2=[\hat{s}_{A'}, \hat{p}_{\rm x B}, \hat{p}_{\rm y C}]$.
-Thus, due to the interaction one also dynamically induces pseudo-spin degrees of freedom in form of orbitals in different sub-lattices.
-Their motion is governed by the Hamiltonian, \begin{widetext}
+We have checked the existence of the mixed phases and obtained phase-boundaries also for lattice size of $8\times 8$ and $16 \times 16$ and the phase boundaries remain qualitatively unchanged.

+The {\it CH1} region is the most interesting one with respect to generation of non-trivial topological lattices. {In the parameter regime, for lattice depth $V_1 \lesssim 35E_R$ with $V_0=4E_R$ we find that, the \textit{CH1} region becomes the ground state.
+In the rest of our paper we will then concentrate on this particular parameter space.} The presence of \textit{CH1} region can be qualitatively predicted for $\Delta\ll 0$ {and} it can be easily shown that the \textit{CH1} structure has the lowest energy provided that $2J^2_{01}/|\Delta| > |J_{1}+2J_{11}|/\pi$. {On the other hand, for $\Delta > 0$, \textit{CH1} structure has the lowest energy as long as $ J^2_{01}/|\Delta| \ne 0$.}